OilProducts/roboninja/README.md

 # RoboNinja MCP Server

 RoboNinja is a Model Context Protocol (MCP) server that exposes Binary Ninja® analysis features to MCP-compatible agents (including the official `mcp` CLI and Codex).
-The package exports a ready-to-use `FastMCP` application named `mcp`, JSON-structured logging, and a per-minute rate limiter to keep downstream tools predictable.
+The package exports a ready-to-use `FastMCP` application named `mcp` plus JSON-structured logging for downstream tooling.

 ## Prerequisites